kaBeech/world-builder-proposal/database-structure.md

-# World Builder Database*
+# World Builder Database

 - Each heading designates a branch in the structure tree.
 After each heading will be a note giving the qualifications for an asset to be categorized under that heading
-- Necessary Components are marked in the Database Structure with an asterisk
+- Primal Structures are marked in the Database Structure with an asterisk

-## Project Assets*
+## Project Assets

 - Has a Project ID
 - Has a designator set to either Formal or Local